 The potential consequences of an assault charge in Golden are wide-ranging.
 Assault in the third degree (C.R.S.
 18-3-204) is punishable by 6 – 24 months in county jail, as well as up to $5,000 in fines.
 2nd Degree Assault (C.R.S.
 18-3-203) is a felony that carries possible ramifications of 2 – 16 years in prison and also fines of up to $500,000 with the presence of a deadly weapon or serious bodily injury.
 In the most serious situations, first degree assault (C.R.S.
 18-3-202) penalties may include 10 – 32 years in prison and up to $750,000 in fines.
 Other factors can also amplify an assault charge such as domestic violence.
 If the victim of an assault is someone the defendant has had an intimate relationship with at any point, an additional DV charge and protection order can result.

 Should I Get a Defense Attorney for an Assault Charge?

 If you or someone you know is facing an assault accusation, be smart.
-Contact the strategic defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the strategic defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pexels – Pixabay